golang101/golang101/pages/generics/555-type-constraints-and-parameters.md

 Since Go 1.18, an interface type is defined as a type set.
 A type set only consists of non-interface types.

+In fact, every type term defines a method set.
+Calculations of type sets follow the following rules:

 * The type set of a non-interface type literal or type name only contains the type denoted by the type literal or type name.
 * As just mentioned above, the type set of a tilde form `~T` is the set of types whose underlying types are `T`.
 In theory, this is an infinite set.
 * The type set of a method specification is the set of non-interface types whose method sets include the method specification.
   In theory, this is an infinite set.
-* The type set of an empty interface is the set of all non-interface types.
+* The type set of an empty interface (such as the predeclared `any`) is the set of all non-interface types.
   In theory, this is an infinite set.
 * The type set of a union of terms `T1 | T2 | ... | Tn` is the union of the type sets of the terms.
 * The type set of a non-empty interface is the intersection of the type sets of its interface elements.

-As the type set of an empty interface type (for example, the predeclared `any`) contains all non-interface types.

-By the current specification,
-two unnamed constraints are equivalent to each other if their type sets are equal.
+By the current specification, two unnamed constraints are equivalent to each other if their type sets are equal.

-Given the types declared in the following code snippet, for each interface type, its type set is shown in its preceding comment.
+Given the types declared in the following code snippet, the type set of each interface type is described in the preceding comment of that interface type.

 ```Go
 type Bytes []byte  // underlying type is []byte